Why do we use non-human primates?

 We use primates to study a limited number of potentially serious conditions that affect the health of many millions of people in the UK alone.
 Ultimately, this will aid the development of new treatments to transform the lives of those affected by these conditions.
 In all cases, we only use animals where absolutely necessary and where, for ethical and practical reasons, it is not possible to carry out the research in humans.

-We use non-human primates – marmosets and macaques – to study how advanced behaviour is controlled by the brain.
+We use non-human primates – marmosets – to study how advanced behaviour is controlled by the brain.

 Mental health research